-- · reviewing and discussing with management and the independent auditors the annual audited financial statements, and recommending to our Board of Directors whether the annual audited financial statements should be included in our Annual Report on Form 10-K; - · discussing with management and the independent auditors significant financial reporting issues and judgments made in connection with the preparation of our financial statements; - · discussing with management major risk assessment and risk management policies; - · monitoring the independence of the independent auditors; - · verifying the rotation of the lead audit partner having primary responsibility for the audit and the audit partner responsible for reviewing the audit as required by regulation; - · reviewing and approving all related party transactions; - · inquiring and discussing with management our compliance with applicable laws and regulations; - pre-approving all audit services and permitted non-audit services to be performed by our independent auditors, including the fees and terms of the services to be performed; - · appointing and replacing the independent auditors; - determining the compensation and oversight of the work of the independent auditors (including resolution of disagreements between management and the independent auditors regarding financial reporting) for the purpose of preparing and issuing an audit report or related work; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or reports which raise material issues regarding our financial statements or accounting policies; and - approving reimbursement of expenses incurred by our management team in identifying potential target businesses.
+- reviewing and discussing with management and the independent auditors the annual audited financial statements, and recommending to our Board of Directors whether the annual audited financial statements should be included in our Annual Report on Form 10-K; - discussing with management and the independent auditors significant financial reporting issues and judgments made in connection with the preparation of our financial statements; - · discussing with management major risk assessment and risk management policies; - · monitoring the independence of the independent auditors; - verifying the rotation of the lead audit partner having primary responsibility for the audit and the audit partner responsible for reviewing the audit as required by regulation; - · reviewing and approving all related party transactions; - · inquiring and discussing with management our compliance with applicable laws and regulations; - pre-approving all audit services and permitted non-audit services to be performed by our independent auditors, including the fees and terms of the services to be performed; - · appointing and replacing the independent auditors; - determining the compensation and oversight of the work of the independent auditors (including resolution of disagreements between management and the independent auditors regarding financial reporting) for the purpose of preparing and issuing an audit report or related work; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or reports which raise material issues regarding our financial statements or accounting policies; and - · approving reimbursement of expenses incurred by our management team in identifying potential target businesses.

-The Audit Committee met four times during fiscal year 2010.
+During fiscal 2011, the Audit Committee held four meetings and acted by unanimous written consent in lieu of a meeting one time.
 The Board of Directors has adopted a written Charter for the Audit Committee, a copy of which is available on our Internet website, at www.blackdiamond-inc.com under the tab "Corporate Governance" within the section called "Investor Relations."